-In this QuickStart, we demonstrate how to pass variables between the host application application and Sigma.
-Sigma is embedded in the host application using HTML iframe.
+In this QuickStart, we demonstrate how to pass variables between the host application and Sigma.
+Sigma is embedded in the host application using an HTML iframe.

 Inbound Events: